Frequently asked questions

 - How does the Partnership set its priorities?

-- How does the Partnership support Aboriginal communities?
+- How does the Partnership support First Nations, Inuit and Métis communities?

 - How does the Partnership share information about the impact of the strategy?